William Chester Halstead photographs

 Identifier: MSA 262

-The William Chester Halstead Photographs document Purdue buildings, students, faculty, and staff during the 1890s.
-The photographs show a variety of buildings, such as the Science Hall, Art Hall, Experiment Station, Purdue Farm Barn, Locomotive Lab, Foundry, Engine Room and Dormitory.
-They also feature Purdue student groups, such as the cyclists, drum corps, and artillery.
+The William Chester Halstead photographs document Purdue University, students, faculty, and staff during the 1890s, featuring buildings, student groups, such as the cyclists, drum corps, and artillery.
 Photographs of note include the burned-out structure of Heavilon Hall and President Smart in his office.
-In addition, the collection also documents the Lafayette area.
+The collection also documents the Lafayette area.

 - circa 1890s